Unleash/unleash/website/docs/contributing/ADRs/front-end/handling-tables.md

 ## Background

-We need to handle table state across different pages.
+We need to handle table state on different pages.
 Some pages do client side table handling while some other need to offload some work to the server.
-Two most critical pages that we migrate to server-side rendering are the Feature Flags page and Project Overview page.
+Two most critical pages that we migrate to server handling are the Feature Flags page and Project Overview page.

 [Table handling options](/img/handling-tables-adr.png)